Chizihn/nelo-backend/DOCUMENTATION.md

 ```
 User: "create card"
-Bot: "✅ Card Created Successfully!
+Bot: "✅ Real Virtual Card Created Successfully!

-     💳 Your Virtual Card Details:
+     💳 Your Functional Virtual Card:
-     Card Number: 4532 **** **** 1234
+     Card Number: 5399 **** **** 1234
-     Expiry: 01/27
+     Expiry: 01/28
+     Cardholder: NELO USER
      Status: Active
      Balance: 0 cNGN

+     🌍 This card works globally at any merchant that accepts Visa!
-     🔒 Security: Your CVV is securely stored and will be provided when needed for payments.
+     🔒 Your CVV is securely stored and will be provided when needed.

      💡 Next Step: Add money with 'buy [amount]'
      Example: 'buy 5000' to add ₦5,000"